Multiagent Transition Systems for Composing Fault-Resilient Protocol Stacks: Transition Systems, Implementations and their Composition

 Unlike shared-memory systems, distributed systems have a state that increases in some natural sense as the computation progresses, e.g. through accumulating messages and extending the history of local states.
 This notion of monotonicity, once formalized, allows a simpler and more powerful mathematical treatment of transition systems for distributed computing.

-So far we have used $\preceq$ to denote the prefix relation, which is a specific partial order.
-In the following we also use $\preceq$ to denote a general partial order; the use should be clear from the context.
+So far we have used $\preceq$ to denote the prefix relation.
+In the following we also use $\prec$ to denote a partial order, with $\preceq$ also denoting any non-strict partial order; the intention should be clear from the context.